 You can also refrigerate them up to 2 days in advance.
 When ready to serve, simply preheat the oven, and bake them for 20 minutes.

 HOW LONG WILL STUFFED MUSHROOMS LAST IN THE FRIDGE?

 If you want to refrigerate them, add them to an airtight container.
 Then, refrigerate it up to 3-4 days.
 Preferably, heat in the oven or microwave until warm, before serving.

-You can freeze them before or after cooking.
+You can freeze stuffed mushrooms before or after cooking.
 In either case, arrange them in layers in a container with parchment paper or foil in between.
 Freeze for up to 3 months.